 A less regionally restricted option is a site called Everything But the House.
 They help people to sell estates and/or individual higher-end items and small collections via an auction-format online site.
 Rather than having a single brick and mortar location, they have representatives in various parts of the country.
 Their public website doesn’t offer many details but they do have a contact form for further information.
 It appears to be a hybrid sales alternative whereby the actual items stay in the seller’s possession (unlike an auction house) but EBTH takes care of the photography, listing, packaging for shipping, etc. Cybis pieces appear on their site occasionally but not what I’d consider “often”; I’ve also noticed that the Cybis selling prices there tend to be significantly lower than on other sites.

-Unlike eBay, Etsy has category restrictions as to what can be sold there: it must be either Handmade, Vintage (20+ years old), or a Supply used for making a handmade item.
+Unlike eBay, Etsy has tighter category restrictions as to what can be sold there: it must be either Handmade, Vintage (20+ years old), or a Supply used for making a handmade item.
 Because no new Cybis pieces were introduced after late 2018, all of them now qualify as Vintage on Etsy.
 Sellers open an individual “shop” which can contain anywhere from one to thousands of items; there is no minimum stock, and items are listed in 4-month blocks for a listing fee of 20 cents per item.
-Unlike eBay, there is a maximum of five photos allowed per listing with no option to purchase additional photo space.
-Etsy currently charges a selling fee of 3.5% when an item sells (this fee does NOT apply to shipping charges, again unlike ebay) plus a payment-processing fee of 3% + 25 cents.
+There is a maximum of five photos allowed per listing with no option to purchase additional photo space.
+Etsy currently [circa June 2020] charges a selling fee of 5% when an item sells (this fee does NOT apply to shipping charges, again unlike eBay) plus a payment-processing fee of 3% + 25 cents (in the United States).
 Recent changes to the site now require that new sellers sign up with Etsy’s own Direct Checkout payment processing system; in the past, shops had a choice of what payment methods they wanted to offer to buyers.
-There are currently 79 Cybis listings on Etsy, compared to more than 500 currently on ebay (which depending on your point of view may or may not be a good thing!).
+There are currently 79 Cybis listings on Etsy, compared to more than 500 currently on eBay (which depending on your point of view may or may not be a good thing!).
 However, Etsy sellers have the opportunity to purchase “ad” listings which allow an item to appear more than once in the site’s search results.
-Asking prices on Etsy are comparable to those on ebay and indeed a number of sellers offer the same item simultaneously on both venues.
+Asking prices on Etsy are comparable to those on eBay and indeed a number of sellers offer the same item simultaneously on both venues.
 The upside to selling Cybis on Etsy is that you don’t need to worry about constantly renewing auction listings.
 The downside is that due to the much lower traffic, it will usually take much longer to sell.
 If you only have a couple of Cybis to sell, perhaps someone you know already has a vintage-items shop on Etsy and can put it into their inventory on your behalf.

 Ruby Lane differs from Etsy in that sellers can only sell vintage items.
 Again all Cybis pieces qualify for this, and again it is an individual-seller-shop venue.
 However, Ruby Lane sellers must keep a minimum of 10 items in their shop’s for-sale stock at all times.
 This immediately makes it impractical for anyone who is only looking to sell a few pieces, or even if they are selling a collection because at some point they are going to have less than 10 items as sales take place… and then what?
 They would need to shift to a different venue to dispose of the rest.
-Also, although Ruby Lane does not impose per-item selling fees like Etsy and ebay, sellers must pay a monthly per-shop fee of $54 for up to 80 listed items, as well as a 39-cent listing fee per new item and a $100 shop setup fee.
+Also, although Ruby Lane does not impose per-item selling fees like Etsy and eBay, sellers must pay [circa June 2020] a monthly per-shop fee of $69 for up to 80 listed items, as well as an addition per-item charge if the shop inventory exceeds that number, and a $100 shop setup fee.
 There are also fewer Cybis typically listed there at any given time; currently there are only 46, and 12 of those are from the same seller.

 If you have only one, or just a few, Cybis to sell, it is always worthwhile to ask your circle of friends and family if they know anyone who might like to buy it.
 Don’t laugh: I know someone who was going to donate her American Bullfrog ‘Enchanted Prince’ to a local church’s thrift shop because she didn’t want to try to sell online and was afraid to use the free venues.
 She happened to mention her dilemma to a friend via email; it turned out that the friend’s sister collects frog items and was delighted to buy the Cybis piece when she saw an emailed photo.
 So it is worth asking; you never know! 🙂 If your Cybis piece belongs to a popular collector genre such as cats, dogs, horses, carousel figures, ballerinas (someone may well have a daughter, niece or granddaugher for whom it would be a perfect gift), or madonnas, it may find a new home more easily than you expect.